 Sadly a continuum, “grievance studies or not,” is not helpful.
-The hoaxers showed that parts of “grievance studies” are lame.
-Congratulations, everybody knew that, just as they knew about parts of… well, what shall we label this?
+The hoaxsters proved that parts of “grievance studies” are lame.
+Congratulations, everybody already knew that, just as they knew the same about parts of… well, how shall we label the other pole of this continuum?
 Does “complacency studies” sound precise enough to our hoaxsters?
-Still, as Donna Haraway famously said,

 “Some differences [read: grievances] are playful [read: not without interest but possibly trivial] and some are poles of world-historical domination.
 Epistemology [read: the exercise of academic judgment] is about knowing the difference.”
 (From her “Manifesto for Cyborgs” reprinted in many places.)

 So perhaps we could re-configure a bankrupt “grievance studies or not” vector into something with actual value: “Grasping Haraway’s points or not.”
 I have long felt this was implied in my “quality or not” continuum but I see no harm in splitting it out for emphasis.